aivic/NLP/README.md

 # NLP
-notes and codes on NLP
+Notes and codes on NLP

+## References - Speech and Natural Processing